Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and newspapers.

 Some people believe there are only two types of cooktops: electric and gas.
 Some argue there are three: induction, electric, and gas.
 Others claim four: induction, electric, ceramic-glass, and gas.
 The confusion occurs because induction, ceramic-glass, and metal coil cooktops are all heated electrically.
 In this article, I distinguish four types for simplicity.
-Beginning with the latest, I will describe induction, ceramic-glass, electric coils, and gas then detail the pros and cons of each.
+I will describe induction, ceramic-glass, electric coils, and gas.
+I will then detail the pros and cons of each.

 Pros of Induction Cooktops